enFactorial/NFCAndroidTests/README.md

 </intent-filter>
 ```

+#### Outcome Case 1:

-#### Outcome: The sound played when the NFC tag is swiped has changed (it’s high pitched, more cheerful) from previous code tests (i.e. test3).
+The sound played when the NFC tag is swiped has changed (it’s high pitched, more cheerful) from previous code tests (i.e. test3).
 Though the app is still not started automatically.
 By adding inside the <intent-filter> to get this:
 ```xml
 <intent-filter>
   <action android:name="android.nfc.action.TAG_DISCOVERED"/>